 How do I access information you hold about me?

-Under the Data Protection Act 1998 (DPA) living individuals have a number of rights relating to the personal information that organisations hold about them.
+Under the General Data Protection Regulations, living individuals have a number of rights relating to the personal information that organisations hold about them.
 One of these is the right to view or obtain copies of the information that we hold about you, including your medical records.
 This is known as a subject access request or SAR.

-SARs have to be made in writing and although you do not have to complete our application form, I would urge you to read it so that you can see the information we need in order to handle your request efficiently.
+SARs can be made verbally or in writing and although you do not have to complete our application form, I would urge you to read it so that you can see the information we need in order to handle your request efficiently.

-To be valid, your written request/completed application form must be accompanied by the fee and evidence of your identity, so that we can be sure that you are entitled to receive the requested information.
+To be valid, your request/completed application form must include the necessary evidence of your identity, so that we can be sure that you are entitled to receive the requested information.

 If you are applying on someone else’s behalf, we will also need evidence of their consent.
 Alternatively, you may have a legal right to represent a patient, for example, where they are unable to manage their own affairs and you have a Lasting Power of Attorney (Health and Welfare); or, in the case of a young child, you have parental responsibility.